Licensed Practical Nurse

 - High School graduate with GPA 2.6 or higher, or equivalent (i.e.: GED of 165 or higher), OR 5 hours of required courses from program sequence with a “C” or better.

-- One year high school algebra with a grade of “C” average or better OR placement into MATH 098 or higher OR completion of MATH 098 or higher with a grade of “C” or better.
+- One year high school algebra with a “C” average or higher OR placement into MATH 098 or higher.

 - Placement into ENGL 110 OR completion of ENGL 110 with a grade of "C" or better.